From Zero to Hero: Harnessing Transformers for Biomedical Named Entity Recognition in Zero- and Few-shot Contexts: Conclusion and future work

 In this paper we have presented a method for zero- and few-shot named entity recognition in the biomedical domain.
-Since the research idea originated from Bayer Pharmaceuticals, we have focused on biomedical entities, however, the same method can be applied to other domains, given the annotated data for a larger number of classes is available.
-The method is based on encoder-based transformer models and input data modification that factorizes regular multi-class token classification into binary classification, given the class that the user would like to annotate.
+However, the same method can be applied to other domains, as long as annotated data for a larger number of classes is available.
+The method is based on encoder-based transformer models and input data modification that factorizes regular multi-class token classification into binary classification, given the named entity class that the user would like to retrieve.
 The method showed state-of-the-art results for zero-shot NER and, to the best of our knowledge, it is the first method specifically shaped for zero- and few-shot NER in the biomedical domain.
-We have evaluated the method on 9 common biomedical classes, but it will behave in a similar fashion for other classes.
+We have evaluated our model on 9 common biomedical classes, but the method should behave in a similar fashion for other classes.

+When using our model, named entity classes do not need to be defined in advance, which is very suitable for open-set domains.
+Users may place any named entity class name in the first segment and the model will identify tokens in the second segment corresponding to it.
+This allows for zero-shot named entity recognition, where the model will recognize the entity it has not been trained on.

-The performance of the model on the unseen classes can be improved by providing and fine-tuning the model with several examples.
-This training is fast and brings the performance of the model to the F1 score of 77-87\% after 100 examples.
-This is often close and comparable to the BERT-based models trained on the whole dataset containing thousands of examples.
+Our setup also enables training from any checkpoint and adding new examples with new labels without restrictions, allowing for fine-tuning of few-shot learning methodology.
+Providing and fine-tuning the model with several supporting examples of previously unseen classes leads to the performance improvement of the model, bringing the F1 score to 77-87\% after 100 examples.
+These results are often close and comparable to the BERT-based models trained on the whole dataset containing thousands of examples.

 We also compare and discuss various strategies for zero-shot model validation.
 We have proposed validation strategies which can be summarized as (1) using unseen classes only, (2) using seen classes only, and (3) using both seen and unseen classes.
 We note that using an unseen class in validation may lead to the selection of a better model for zero-shot NER.
 However, since users do not know what the unseen classes will be, this method has questionable practicality.